 Counseling and Psychological Services staff adhere to professional, legal, and ethical guidelines set by the American Psychological Association, the National Association of Social Workers, and Pennsylvania law.

 In doing so, we maintain confidential records of all counseling.
 Information about a student’s contact with the office is not released to any other office or individual without the student’s written permission and signature, except in circumstances listed below.

 Students participating in group counseling agree to keep any information shared confidential.

 Exceptions to Confidentiality

-- Counselors who have reason to suspect, based on professional judgement, that a child has been abused are required to report suspicions, even if that counselor does not see the child in a professional capacity.
+- If there is reason to suspect, based on professional judgement, that a child or vulnerable adult has been, or is likely to be, abused or neglected (even if the counselor does not see that child or vulnerable adult in a professional capacity);

 Though these situations can happen, they are rare.
 It is important to remember that a counselor’s primary goal is to provide a safe environment where students feel comfortable to talk about personal concerns.